turnertg/solr-rpm/README.md

 1. All configs (except that of embeded Jetty), including cores, lives in `/etc/solr`.
 No example cores are installed or configured.
-2. Unlike the distribution, data lives in `/srv/solr` so that you can have configs completely separate from data.
-This will allow you to have data on some other drive/partition, just by mounting it on `/srv`.
+2. Unlike the distribution, data lives in `/var/lib/solr` so that you can have configs completely separate from data.
+This will allow you to have data on some other drive/partition, just by mounting it on `/var`.
 Upstream Solr distribution tightly couples where cores' config and corresponding data live.
 3. Constants/environment variables are defined in `/etc/default/solr.in.sh`.
-4. SystemD definition is at `/lib/systemd/system/solr-server.service`.
-5. Binaries live in `/usr/local/solr-<version>` with `/usr/local/solr`
+4. Binaries live in `/usr/share/solr-<version>` .
-pointing to it as a symlink.
 6. `solr` and `post` scripts are installed to `/usr/local/bin`.
 Depending on your `PATH` variable, these scripts will be available after installation as system wide commands on CLI.